What are the COVID-19 safety rules in Pinellas County?

 Please visit our Get Help page for community resources such as income assistance and food pantries.

-What has Pinellas County been doing in response to COVID-19?
+What has Pinellas County done in response to COVID-19?

-- Our leadership is working closely with other county officials from agencies including DOH-Pinellas, law enforcement, fire & EMS and schools.
+- Our leadership has worked closely with other county officials from agencies including DOH-Pinellas, law enforcement, fire & EMS and schools.

 - Our County staff has been supporting the local DOH by coordinating planning, resources and response with our municipal and community partners.

-- Our Emergency Management Department has been coordinating multiple work groups to address specific needs within our community.
+- Our Emergency Management Department has coordinated multiple work groups to address specific needs within our community.

-- Our Planning Team has been gathering and analyzing data to help county leadership and elected officials make the best-informed decisions about when and how to help life return to normal around the county.
+- Our Planning Team has gathered and analyzed data to help county leadership and elected officials make the best-informed decisions about when and how to help life return to normal around the county.

-- Our Logistics Team has been collecting, coordinating, and distributing supplies.
+- Our Logistics Team has collected, coordinated, and distributed supplies.

-- Our Business Team has been working with local businesses to provide them with information about recovery plans and opportunities.
+- Our Business Team has worked with local businesses to provide them with information about recovery plans and opportunities.

-- Our Feeding Team has been collaborating with area non-profits and the Pinellas County School District to prepare and distribute hundreds of thousands of meals to children and vulnerable residents.
+- Our Feeding Team has collaborated with area non-profits and the Pinellas County School District to prepare and distribute hundreds of thousands of meals to children and vulnerable residents.

-- Our Live Chat Team has been fielding hundreds of resident inquiries and requests for help.
+- Our Live Chat Team has fielded hundreds of resident inquiries and requests for help.

 - We’ve enhanced our facility sanitation protocols to protect our employees and residents.

-- Our Communications team is working with our departments and partners to ensure residents and businesses are connected to the resources that they need to stay safe and endure the impacts of the virus on our community.
-Check out the county’s Facebook, Twitter and Instagram pages for daily messages on these and other important topics.
+- Our Communications team has worked with our departments and partners to ensure residents and businesses are connected to the resources that they need to stay safe and endure the impacts of the virus on our community.

 - Our County Commission has directed hundreds of millions to local residents and businesses from federal relief programs.